galexandrade/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 <Intro>

-Your React app is taking shape with many components being imported, exported and nested.
-Now to render your app, but how does React know where to start?
+Your React app is taking shape with many components being nested within each other.
+How does React keep track of your app's component structure?

-React and many other UI libraries model UI as a tree.
-Thinking of your React app as a tree is a helpful mental model to understand the relationship between your components and future concepts around performance and state management.
+React, and many other UI libraries, model UI as a tree.
+Thinking of your app as a tree is useful for understanding the relationship between components to debug future concepts like performance and state management.

 </Intro>

 <YouWillLearn>

-* How your UI is a tree
+* How React "sees" component structures
-* What a React Render tree is and what it is useful for
+* What a render tree is and what it is useful for
 * What a module dependency tree is and what it is useful for

 </YouWillLearn>